-Based in Nashville, Tenn., today HCA remains the nation's leading provider of healthcare services.
-HCA is composed of locally managed facilities that include approximately 165 hospitals and 115 freestanding surgery centers in 20 states and England.
+Today, HCA is one of the nation's leading providers of healthcare services, comprising 169 locally managed hospitals and 116 freestanding surgery centers in 20 states and the United Kingdom.